WIRELESS NATION LTD TERMS OF SERVICE

 52. While We recommend that You enable cookies on Your browsers in order to enjoy all the features of Our website, the decision remains in the hands of the individual.
 Most browsers allow You to control management of cookies.
 This will be different depending on each user’s computer – refer to Your browser help menu for further information.

 Fees in this schedule are subject to change.
 For latest information check Our Website.
 All pricing is inclusive of GST.

 If You request any extraordinary administration work from our office-based team, We may at Our sole discretion agree to it and charge an appropriate administration fee of which We will advise You before commencing the work.

 All Your invoices from Us are emailed to Your Primary Email Address and are accessible in Our online customer portal.
 If You wish to be sent paper copies of invoices, statements or these Terms of Services, an admin, posting and printing fee of $8.50 per invoice/statement/Terms of Service copy applies.

 When You pay Your bill automatically by direct debit, but Your account has insufficient funds in it when Your direct debit is drawn, Your bank may dishonour the payment.

 In this event, a dishonour fee of up to $25 may apply to Your account with Us to cover fees imposed by Your bank on Us.

 $40.00 per half hour or part thereof (remote support, subject to availability)

-$86.00 per half hour or part thereof (onsite – Auckland only, subject to availability)
+$86.00 per half hour or part thereof (onsite – Auckland only, travel time from our office in Takapuna to You and back is chargeable, subject to availability)